deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 ansible_ami: ami-0083b10a007c92d2d   # << This is for CentOS7 Ansible and is a private image that requires launch from shared AMI, you to Accept Subscription, then create the AM

+eks_worker_ami: ami-0c4c60006aa81c29b   # << Global AWS Marketplace - will change with region - https://cloud-images.ubuntu.com/docs/aws/eks/

-guacamole_ami: ami-007f96a1ed0595540   # << This is for CentOS7 Guacamole and is a private image that requires launch from shared AMI, you to Accept Subscription, then create the AMI
+guacamole_ami: ami-007f96a1ed0595540   # << This is for CentOS7 Guacamole and is a private image that requires launch from shared AMI, you to Accept Subscription, then create the AMI.

 <a href="#step-001" style="font-weight:bold">Failed Launch - Navigate to URI and accept subscription:</a>
 <a href="images/admin_001.png"><img src="images/admin_001.png" style="width:100%;height:100%;"></a>

 attack_server_ami: ami-04f958d48e22e185c   # << This is for Ubuntu Kali Linux with Metasploit and is a private image that requires launch, you to Accept Subscription, then create the AMI

-asav_ami: ami-0f3cca6491d987102   # << This is the ASAv, is a region-specific image ID, and requires a subscription from AWS Marketplace (search for ASAv BYOL)

-eks_worker_ami: ami-0c4c60006aa81c29b   # << Global AWS Marketplace - will change with region - https://cloud-images.ubuntu.com/docs/aws/eks/

 <div class="step" id="step-002"><a href="#step-002" style="font-weight:bold">Step 002</a></div>